Nastyakvl/Exchage/README.md

 # rabbit_auth_exchange

-Implementation of a new type of exchange for routing messages based on user security policies in the RabbitMQ system.
+Implementation of a new type of exchange point for routing messages based on user security policies in the RabbitMQ system.

 Routing key should be set as follow: "id.group.class.kind"
  - id - identificator of generator